 You searched for: “stars

-1. A hot, glowing sphere of gas, usually one that emits energy from nuclear reactions in its core.
+A star is a hot, glowing sphere of gas, usually one that emits energy from nuclear reactions in its core.

-2. A luminous globe of gas, mainly hydrogen and helium, which produces its own heat and light by nuclear reactions.
+A star is a luminous globe of gas, mainly hydrogen and helium, which produces its own heat and light by nuclear reactions.

-Although some stars may shine for a very long time; even, many billions of years, they are not eternal, and have been found to change in appearance at different stages in their appearances.
+Although some stars may shine for a very long time, even many billions of years, they are not eternal, and have been found to change in appearance at different stages in their forms.

 (the science of the celestial bodies: the sun, the moon, and the planets; the stars and galaxies; and all of the other objects in the universe)